larssb/PlasterPlethora/README.md

 # PlasterPlethora

 A plethora of Plaster templates.
-The scaffolding engine for PowerShell related projects.
+Plaster is a scaffolding engine for PowerShell related projects.